johnovelli/anya-shop-bot/README.md

 ### 1) Prepare the Game:

-- Ensure that the game is open and is configured according to the instructions provided in the README.
+- Ensure that the game is open and is configured according to the instructions provided above, in this document.
 - Your character is positioned near Ana and the portal, as shown in the image below
   ![character position](https://raw.githubusercontent.com/johnovelli/anya-shop-bot/main/imgs/config/character_position.jpg)